-Eurozone inflation jumps higher on oil price spike
+Eurozone inflation in big jump just as uncertainties mount

-BRUSSELS (AP) — A big jump in energy prices has pushed inflation across the 19-country eurozone back to the European Central Bank’s goal in May, official figures showed Thursday.
+LONDON (AP) — A big jump in energy prices has pushed inflation across the 19-country eurozone sharply higher and potentially paves the way for the European Central Bank to plot the end of its stimulus program.

-Eurostat, the European Union’s statistics agency, said consumer prices were up by an annual rate of 1.9 percent in May, way ahead of April’s 1.2 percent.
+However, amid a raft of uncertainties in Europe, the bank is likely to tread carefully in coming months.
+There are worrying signs that the eurozone economy is going through a weak spell, the region is on the brink of a trade war with the United States, and Italy and Spain are engulfed in political uncertainty.

-The sharp rise, which was slightly more than anticipated, means inflation is now at the ECB’s goal of just below 2 percent.
+Eurostat, the European Union’s statistics agency, said Thursday that consumer prices were up by an annual rate of 1.9 percent in May, way ahead of April’s 1.2 percent.
+That’s the highest rate since April last year and brings the headline inflation rate up to the ECB’s goal of just below 2 percent.

-The main reason behind the increase has been the sharp rise in oil prices.
-Energy prices, according to Eurostat, were up 6.1 percent in the year to May, more than double April’s 2.6 percent.
+The rise, which was slightly more than anticipated, was largely due to the sharp jump in oil prices.
+Energy prices were up 6.1 percent in the year to May, more than double April’s 2.6 percent.

 Most Read Business Stories